 Despite all of that, Lake Merced retains a great layout that blends some old and new elements.
 The San Francisco setting with hilly terrain and beautiful cypress/pine trees gives you a classic and historic Bay Area feel, while you can easily tell some modern touches have been added throughout the years.
 However this course came to be what it is today, it looks great and plays nicely.

 There aren’t too many flat lies on Lake Merced as it winds its way up and down the hills and around the thick rows of tall trees.
 There are numerous doglegs in play and most of the greens are elevated.
 A lot of the holes have you going up and then down, or down and then up as you work your way from tees to greens.
-There are no water hazards on the course, only a few OB areas along the outer edges of the property.
+There are no water hazards on the course, and there are only a few OB areas along the outer edges of the property.

 This will be the first year since 2013 when the LPGA will not have a tournament at Lake Merced.
 That’s too bad because I’d love to watch the pros play it on TV now that I have played it myself.